46 Positive Environmental Success Stories - May 2024

 Photo by Michael Marais / Unsplash

 Uber drivers in London will receive a £5,000 grant to help them switch to an EV.
-The money can be used to purchase new or used vehicle, benefiting drivers who do not own an electric vehicles (EV).
+The money can be used to purchase a new or used vehicle, benefiting drivers who do not own an electric vehicle (EV).
 (Euro News)

 A new satellite platform will monitor deforestation worldwide.
 The satellite will provide near-real-time detection of disturbances in all types of vegetation around the world.
 (Mongabay)